 Are you an aggressive flyer?
 If so, then you’re going to experience lower flight times than someone who flies more conservatively.
 By “aggressive”, I mean suddenly changing directions, doing flips, or flying very fast.

-Did you know that recording aerial footage actually drains your drone's battery more quickly?
+Did you know that recording aerial footage drains your drone's battery more quickly?
 Look at the Syma X8C as an example.
-When recording it can fly for about 7 minutes, but without recording it flies for 10 minutes.
+When recording it can fly for about 7 minutes, but without recording it operates for 10 minutes.

 A great way to extend your flight time is to decrease the weight of your quadcopter.
-You can do this by removing the drone’s prop guards and/or camera.
+You can do this by removing the drone prop guards and camera.
 If you're building a drone, go with the lightest frame possible.
 It will help you fly longer.

 The Syma X5C is one of the top-selling RC drones on Amazon.
 It has a flight time of about seven minutes.
 If you compare it to similarly priced drones, you’ll find the flight times to be about the same.